Firm Profile > Hogan Lovells > Mexico City, Mexico

 The firm helps clients identify and mitigate risk and make the most of opportunities.
 2,500 lawyers on six continents provide practical legal solutions wherever work takes its clients.

 Latin America: As one of the most dynamic regions in the world, Latin America presents a wealth of new business prospects and markets for growth.
 The growing middle class and innovative infrastructure and urban development mean opportunities for international and domestic companies to enter, expand, and invest in the region.
 To navigate these opportunities, and the challenges that come along with them, clients need legal counsel that understands Latin America.

 Hogan Lovells has strong links with Latin America.
 The firm’s Latin America practice lawyers are based in Miami, Houston Washington DC, Mexico, Madrid, Asia, and Brazil.
 They speak Spanish and Portuguese, are familiar with the legal systems, and know local counsel in every country.
 Combining this with the firm’s experience, Hogan Lovells can help clients understand the different environments in each country—both political and business—and will guide

 clients through complex and varying regulatory regimes.
 Client success is the firm’s focus.

-Main Areas of Practice: Banking and finance; capital markets and structured
+Main areas of practice: Banking and finance; capital markets and structured

 finance; corporate/M&A; infrastructure, energy, resources and projects; investigations, white collar and fraud; insurance; international arbitration; international trade and investment.